federatedplatforms/Docker-BDI-Node/README.md

 ## Run the BDI Node

+Run the BDI node using the following docker compose command:

 ```
 docker compose --profile run up
 ```

-Once all the three components are up and running you need to set up the GraphDB repository.
+This will start the BDI-API, Corda node and GraphDB containers.

 ## Sample Call

 Open http://localhost:10050/swagger-ui.html in your browser.
 A swagger UI should appear.
 Under Corda details, one can query the Corda node what nodes it knows.
 It should know at least one notary (GET `/node/notaries`) and a few other nodes (GET `/node/peers`).

 Play around with the `/events` calls too.
-In case you are prompted for an access token, you can use your iShare instance – make sure you configured it under `database.properties`, together with GraphDB, in case – or enter `Bearer doitanyway` to skip this.

-Try to submit the following new and randomly event at the `/events/` endpoint.
+Try to submit the following new and randomly event at the `/events` endpoint.

 ```
 @base <http://example.com/base/> .